Alpha0-1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task-3: cat /etc/passwd /etc/hosts displays the contents of both files.
 The space between the two files directs the computer to display the contents of two separate files.
 Task-4: tail /etc/passwd displays the last ten lines of the file "/etc/passwd" because that is the work of the command "tail".
 Task-5: head /etc/paswd displays the first 10 lines of the file because that is the function of the command "head"
+Task-6: head -3 iacta | tail -1 will display the third line of the file and since head displays the first 10, coupling it up with an index makes the task doable